18 November,2024 07:34 PM IST | Mumbai | Nandini Varma

 Dalrymple offers a detailed study, first, of the early days of Buddhism and its rise in regions west of India during the period of Ashoka, and then, of its diffusion into various parts in Southeast and East Asia.
 Such details are drawn primarily through its carriers and bearers.
 The characters make the text: Shakyamuni, Ashoka, the Yavanas, the Yuezhi, the Nalanda monks, the Chinese empress Wu Zetian, and the Pallavas.
 Dalrymple writes like a novelist but there is no fiction in his work.
 It's backed by his reading of existing scholarship on the ancient world and his study of wall paintings, art history, and numismatics.
 "India has an extraordinary story to tell," he says.
 The number of footnotes in the book is testimony to his effort to tell the story as it is, "to give a straightforward, neutral, and factual account that's not a sort of chest thumping work of nationalism."
 His amazement does not preclude his laying down of the facts.

 Ancient India lacks enough manuscripts, he shares.
 "Anyone who deals with ancient history has to scrape around at a much more varied set of sources."
-For instance, we learn, Buddhism had no inscriptions.
+For instance, we learn that the earliest phase of Buddhism, 450-250BCE, had no inscriptions.
 "It's only with Ashoka [and his edicts] that we start to get epigraphic evidence of the religion."
 This is fairly different from the work that the colonial period demands, where, he believes, one is truly spoiled for choice.
 "There are so many good letters and diaries.
 There are 30 miles of records in London, and a comparable amount in the National Library in Delhi."
 As for ancient history, he reveals, "For great swathes of this period, you're in the dark.
 And then suddenly, you come across lucky survival, and the lights go on, as with Xuanzang (Hsüan-tsang).
 Suddenly, you have not just Xuanzang, but his biographer, and a whole world associated with his protégé.
 And then you dive into another darkness again."

 In searching for the light, Dalrymple arrives at his thesis on India's position as "a crucial economic fulcrum and civilisational engine... one of the main motors of global trade and cultural transmission in early world history⦠on par with China."
 He argues that what we know as the Silk Road today is, in fact, a modern idea.
 "One of the things that happens with historians is that they pick up and echo each other."
 Several ideas dominate; these are not necessarily facts.
 "The Silk Road seems to be a very good example of how, for various reasons, a half-truth has become an established fact.
 Now the Silk Road (trade routes connecting China and the Far East with the rest of the world) certainly existed in the 13th Century when Marco Polo used it.
 But whether it existed in any tangible sense in the classical period is highly questionable."
 Yet today, two shows in London speak about the Silk Road and reinstate a stance that is actually a myth.
 Dalrymple believes that ancient China and Greece have been very good at telling their stories.
 But India has suffered in comparison with the two.